Overview of Thoracic Aortic Aneurysm Repair (Surgery)

 Certain aneurysms are associated with other heart diseases, such as aortic valve disease or coronary artery disease.
-Repair of the aneurysm is sometimes combined with valve or coronary artery surgery.
+Depending on your condition, the doctor may combine your aortic surgery with other procedures, including aortic valve replacement or coronary artery bypass grafting.

-Some patients will be eligible for a less invasive surgery known as thoracic endovascular aortic repair (TEVAR), where smaller incisions are made and the graft is placed using a catheter.
+Some patients will be eligible for a less invasive surgery known as thoracic endovascular aortic repair (TEVAR).
+During TEVAR, the surgeon makes smaller incisions and places a stent-graft using a catheter.

 Where is Aortic Aneurysm Repair Performed?